mohanamisra/etch-a-sketch/README.md

-# Etch-A-Sketch
+# Etch-A-Sketch (Galactic Edition)

 This project is to create an etch-a-sketch webpage.
 It will consist of a single webpage that houses all the components, and be built from scratch out of HTML, CSS and Vanilla Javascript.

-Build status - Making responsive...
+Build status - Completed.

 Devlog:- (Dates in DD/MM/YYYY format)